Part 6: Using Terrain, Chains, and Constellations

 You can construct terrain-based AzEl masks by extending a number of rays in directions of constant azimuth outwards from the facility, place, or target location.
 Obstruction information is stored along each ray.
 During visibility computations, the STK software uses obstruction information from the two rays that bound the current direction of interest to compute an interpolated visibility metric.

-Defining Morton's AzEk mask
+Defining Morton's AzEl mask

 Define an AzEl mask for Morton through its Properties.